vadim-za/zt4i-libs/cc/doc/details/trees.md

 // therefore it doesn't need to be pub, as long as tree
 // configuration is defined in the same file.
 //
-// In principle we'd like 'node_ptr' to have '*const Node' or
+// In principle we'd like 'node_ptr' to have '*const MyNode' or
-// '*Node' type, but it seems that that is prevented by Zig
+// '*MyNode' type, but it seems that that is prevented by Zig
 // Issue #16932.
 The upside is that with 'node_ptr' being
 // 'anytype' this function can be reused for a number of
 // different node types.